 Most customers mention the benefits of using them for long hikes and how the poles “save their knees”.
 Seniors mentioned how they are “lifesavers” and helped them participate in hikes they couldn’t otherwise do.

-How Long Will I Need To Use A Walker, Cane, or Walking Poles
+How Long Will I Need To Use A Walker, Cane, or Hiking Poles

-The length of time you’ll use the walker, cane, or walking poles will depend on a number of variables.
+The length of time you’ll use the walker, cane, or hiking poles will depend on a number of variables.

 - Do you believe you’ll recover quickly?